ishanhan/parallel-implementation-of-kmeans/README.md

 ## Dataset

 The dataset being used for this project is [Video Game Sales](https://www.kaggle.com/gregorut/videogamesales) obtained from Kaggle.
-The dataset has 11 features out of which 3 are removed using pre_processing.py (that is ``` Rank, Name and Publisher ``` and rest were transformed accordingly.
+The dataset contains 11 features out of which 3 were removed using pre_processing.py (that is ``` Rank, Name and Publisher ```) and rest were transformed accordingly.

 ## Checklist